Configuration Lie groupoids and orbifold braid groups: Orbifold braid groups

 \section{Orbifold braid groups}

 In this section we give a short introduction to orbifold braid groups.
-We also introduce the stretching technique and prove few basic results on the orbifold braid group of the orbifold ${\Bbb C}(k,m; q)$, which are needed to prove Theorem \ref{esg}.
+We also use a stretching technique and prove few basic results on the orbifold braid group of the orbifold ${\Bbb C}(k,m; q)$, which are needed to prove Theorem \ref{esg}.

 We have already defined the pure orbifold braid group of $n$ strings of ${\Bbb C}(k,m; q)$, as the orbifold fundamental group of the configuration orbifold (Definition \ref{pobg}).
 Since the underlying space of ${\Bbb C}(k,m;q)$ is an open subset of $\Bbb C$, there is one more way one can define the (pure) orbifold braid group, which give the same result (see [\cite{All}, p.
 3]).
 It is the pictorial way as in the classical braid group case.